zkalam/smart-thermal-control/README.md

 **Medical-grade temperature control system for critical blood storage applications**

+> **Disclaimer**: This project is developed for educational and portfolio purposes only.
+It is not intended for industrial applications, medical device use, or any real-world healthcare deployment.
+Any actual medical applications would require proper validation, testing, and regulatory approval.

 ## Overview

 This system provides automated, precise temperature control for safety-critical blood storage scenarios: